scalacenter/course-management-tools/docs/reference-mainadm.md

 $ cmt-mainadm -dib <n> [-cfg config_file] [-dot] [-nar] <main_repo>
 ```

-For example, imagine a main repo with a list of exercises with exercise
+For example, imagine a CMT main repository with a list of exercises with
-numbers increasing by 1.
-The following table shows the before and after
+exercise numbers increasing by 1.
+The following table shows the before
-when running the `cmt-mainadm -dib 3 ...` command:
+and after when running the `cmt-mainadm -dib 3 ...` command:

 ![DIB exercise # 3 - no gap](https://i.imgur.com/oSp1KXY.png)